snoke/myWebsocketApp/README.md

 </pre>

-this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads`.<br />it will remove all files created during the process
+this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads`.<br />it will remove all files created during the process (the unpacked app)

   <br /></li>
   </li>